 Syphilis is a sexually transmitted bacterial infection.
-It is treatable in the early stages, but without treatment, it can lead to disability, neurological disorders, and even death.
+Syphilis is curable and antibiotics can resolve it in the early stages.
+Without treatment, however, it can lead to disability, neurological disorders, and even death.

 The bacterium Treponema pallidum (T. pallidum) causes syphilis.
 The four stages of the disease are: primary, secondary, latent, and tertiary.

 The Centers for Disease Control and Prevention (CDC) noted that

 Syphilis is treatable with antibiotics, especially in the early stages.
 It does not resolve without treatment.

 In this article, we explain the different stages of syphilis, whether it is curable, and how to recognize and treat it.

 Syphilis is an infection that develops due to T. pallidum bacteria.
 These bacteria can spread between people through direct contact with a syphilitic sore.